ayoreis/wptr/README.md

 A quick script that logs the status vs expectation of a WPT run.

 I wrote this to help out when [I was working](https://github.com/oddbird/css-anchor-positioning/pull/195) on Obbbird's CSS Anchor Positioning polyfill.
-I have only tested it on `/css/css-anchor-position` directory, if it does not work on other directories test feel free to open an issue/pull request and I may fix/merge it.
+I have only tested it on the `/css/css-anchor-position` directory, if it does not work on other directories test feel free to open an issue/pull request.

 ## Usage